 Fremantle port serves as cruise port to Perth - Western Australia's capital city.
 The city is called "Freo" (by Western Australians) and "Walyallup" (by the indigenous people living between Geraldton and Esperance).
-Passenger ferries offer regularly scheduled service between the port and Rottnest Island (at ~ 14 ml / 22 km off of the coast) and also on Swan River to Perth City.
+Passenger ferries offer regularly scheduled service between the port and Rottnest Island (at ~ 14 mi / 22 km off of the coast) and also on Swan River to Perth City.

 Perth is the 4th most populous Australian city - after Sydney (New South Wales), Melbourne (Victoria) and Brisbane (Queensland) - and followed by Adelaide (South Australia).
 Trends show that the Australian cruising market is growing at a rapid pace.
 It has some of the industry's highest penetration rates nationally.
 The Australian cruise ports' strongest competition today comes from Singapore and Hong Kong (China).

-- Fremantle cruise port is located at the Swan River's mouth and it is a major part of the metropolitan area of Perth.
+Port Fremantle is located at the Swan River's mouth.
+It is a major part of the Perth City metro area.
 The cruise ship terminal is located at just 20-min driving distance from Perth City.

 The seaport is open the whole year round, but its busiest season is from November to March.
 The port is a popular stop on around the world voyages.
 It is also a departure port for port destinations in Asia, UK, South Africa and around Australia.
 Among the cruise companies visiting Fremantle are Celebrity, Cunard, Holland America, P&O Australia, Princess, Royal Caribbean, also Azamara, Crystal, CMV (Cruise and Maritime) and the Australian line Captain Cook Cruises.